D1GQ/TBR_Hats/README.md

 <img src="https://github.com/user-attachments/assets/8f0a9839-7b83-476b-be41-ac1f449356d4" alt="The Better Roles Logo" width="800" height="300">

-## Cosmetics Creation Guide
+# Cosmetics Creation Guide

+## Main Parameters in the configuration of Cosmetics:
+  - `package`: Category displayed in cosmetics menu.
+  - `id`: Unique ID (lowercase, no spaces).
+Will automatically have `_(name of cosmetic type)` as a postfix, so no need to do anything like `my_cosmetic_hat` you only need to do `my_cosmetic`.
+  - `name`: Name of the Cosmetic.
+  - `author`: Creator name of the Cosmetic use for credits.
+  - `folder`: Must match folder name of the Cosmetic.

 ## Hat Creation

 A hat consists of multiple textures.
 The recommended texture resolution is **300px x 375px** with a **4:5 aspect ratio**.

+### Optional Parameters in the configuration:
+  - `bounce`: Makes the hat bounce when the player moves.
+  - `colorbase`: Uses the player's color shader (e.g., red (#ff0000) is replaced with the player's primary color, blue (#0000ff) with the secondary color).
+  - `behind`: Renders the hat behind the player.
+---
 ### Required Textures
 1. **Main Texture** (`sprite`):
    - The primary texture of your hat.
    - Rendered in front of the player.
    - File name pattern: `hatname.png`.
-   - Optional Parameters in the configuration:
-     - `bounce`: Makes the hat bounce when the player moves.
-     - `colorbase`: Uses the player's color shader (e.g., red (#ff0000) is replaced with the player's primary color, blue (#0000ff) with the secondary color).
-     - `behind`: Renders the hat behind the player.

 2. **Climbing Texture** (`climbsprite`):
    - Used when the player climbs a ladder.
    - File name pattern: `hatname_climb.png`.
 ---
 ### Optional Textures
 1. **Back Texture** (`backsprite`):
    - Renders behind the player.